ailiis/conclusions/README.md

    postulates a need for a certain research (`need`).
 4. For an empirical article (which are the only ones we are looking at), the _Study Description_ often begins with method description (`method`), followed by results description (`result`).
-4.5 `result` is sometimes seen out of _Study Description_.
-   Sometimes `result` slides into `conclusion` and makes the turning point longer.
-   A `result` in this position typically explains a conclusion.
-   Sometimes `result` is found in _Outlook_ and most of the times this means the authors intended a "take-home-message", but did not take the  last step to generalize and make it a `conclusion`.
  5. _Outlook_ talks about future research and states what could now be done (`fposs`, for future possibilities), what should now be done (`fneed`), what will most definetly happen (`fwill`)